-

 With the famous No.7 on his back, Di Maria started well, with three goals and four assists in his first six games, including a gorgeous, impudent chip at Leicester.

 But it very quickly went south with rumours of a rift behind the scenes.
-His wife would later label Manchester a “s***hole” as the pair turned to Paris after just 12 months in England.
+His wife would later label Manchester a “s***hole” following his move to PSG after just 12 months in England.

 6. Rasmus Hojlund - €77.8m (from Atalanta, 2023)